Northeast Philadelphia Airport: History

 The United States Army Air Corps began construction of a 545 acre airbase in Northeast Philadelphia during World War II, but the project was never completed and the property was turned over to the city in 1944.
 After the city finished the work, Philadelphia Northeast Airport opened in June 1945.
 In 1948 the name was changed to North Philadelphia Airport.

 The airport expanded in 1960 when Runway 6/24 was extended to its present length.
 Runway 10/28 was abandoned at this time due to construction on the western end of the runway.
 The name was changed again in 1980, to the present Northeast Philadelphia Airport.

 The airport was the headquarters and maintenance facility for Ransome Airlines, which operated scheduled passenger flights as Allegheny Commuter to Washington D.C. via Reagan National Airport (DCA) and to nearby Philadelphia International Airport (PHL) as well as to other regional destinations beginning in September 1973 as a feeder for Allegheny Airlines.
 Ransome's passenger operation from PNE was ended by the PATCO strike of 1981 which cut regional airline schedules by 25 percent; the airline operated independently for some time, fed Delta Air Lines flights in the early 1980s, and was later sold to Pan American World Airways and then to Trans World Airlines, ending its life as Trans World Express.
 PNE continued to be a maintenance base for TWE through the early 1990s.
 The base shut down in 1995, with a loss of 300 local jobs.

-Cargo

 Facilities and aircraft

-Northeast Philadelphia Airport covers 1150 acre at an elevation of 121 feet (37 m) above mean sea level.
-It has two asphalt runways: 6/24 is 7,000 by 150 feet (2,134 x 46 m) and 15/33 is 5,000 by 150 feet (1,524 x 46 m).
+Northeast Philadelphia Airport covers 1150 acre at an elevation of 120 feet (37 m) above mean sea level.
+It has two asphalt runways: 6/24 is 7,000 by 100 feet (2,134 x 30 m) and 15/33 is 4,999 by 150 feet (1,524 x 46 m).

-In the year ending September 6, 2018, the airport had 37,933 aircraft operations, average 104 per day: 92% general aviation, 8% air taxi and <1% military.
-132 aircraft were then based at the airport: 59% single-engine, 23% multi-engine, 13% jet and 5% helicopter.
+In the year ending December 7, 2022, the airport had 83,551 aircraft operations, average 229 per day: 94% general aviation, 5% air taxi and less than 1% military.
+143 aircraft were then based at the airport: 90 single-engine, 28 multi-engine, 17 jet and 8 helicopter.